 - Complete the Estimated Budget Spreadsheet and send via email to email@example.com.

 October 4th, 2021.
 Funding for approved proposals will be available in the 2022-23 academic year.

 Review and Approval Process

 Proposals will be reviewed by the Council on Student Affairs and Fees (COSAF) during fall and winter quarter.
 Application finalists will be contacted to schedule a proposal presentation at a council meeting with the intent of COSAF making priority funding decisions by end of April.

 Note: All applicants will receive a response from COSAF regarding approval/denial of request.

-If you have been approved for funding, a final Fund Use Summary Report will be due to COSAF as outlined in the Award letter.
-This report template and instructions for completion will be sent to the organization when funds are originally disbursed.
+- A final Fund Use Report will be due to COSAF as outlined in the award letter.
+This report template and instructions for completion will be sent to the organization when funds are disbursed.

 Note: During the school year, use of funds are subject to periodic review by the Student Affairs Divisional Resources Finance Team.

 Failure to comply with any of the above requirements may jeopardize good standing, access to funding, and future funding.